Consequently, doing a vacuum test, can tell you more about your engine, than you think.

 More About, Engine Vacuum Testing

 Remember that engine vacuum, is just air pressure, lower than atmospheric pressure.
 So, the starting point to evaluate engine vacuum, is at the intake manifold.
 Therefore, when you connect a gauge to a port on the intake, you’re measuring manifold vacuum.
 That’s why, a vacuum test, has many benefits.

 Vacuum can also vary, in different areas of the engine:

 - Above the throttle valve

 - The exhaust ports

-So, a vacuum gauge can help you find the source of your, engine mechanical problems.
-The vacuum gauge still remains a reliable tool for many shops, that know how to take advantage of it.
+So, a vacuum test, can help you find the source, of your engine mechanical problems.
+That’s why, the vacuum gauge still remains; a reliable tool for many shops, that know how to take advantage of it.

 Thank You !